 Resistant Giardia InfectionsThe problem with routine Giardia prevention is we kill the susceptible Giardia, leaving any resistant Giardia to reproduce.
 If dealing with resistance, traditional Giardia treatment has to be altered for a time.
 The resistant Giardia needs to be eliminated, if possible, to avoid spreading.

-If resistant Giardia is an issue, your veterinarian may prescribe Secnidazole – most Giardia issues clear with one dose.
+If resistant Giardia is an issue, your veterinarian may prescribe Secnidazole from a compounding pharmacy – most Giardia issues clear with one dose.
 Ronidazole has also been shown to be effective against resistant Giardia in dogs.
 In addition to the drug treatment, bathing the dog with a shampoo containing chlorhexidine (Chlor 4 Shampoo) is important for the efficacy of the treatment.

 SummaryWith all parasites, you want to think long-term control.
 If you just treat the babies without considering where the parasite is coming from, you'll eventually get resistance that overwhelms your medication.
 Every year you should have fewer and fewer parasite numbers in your kennel or cattery.
 Roundworms, hookworms, whipworms, Coccidia and Giardia should all be accounted for in your preventative program.
 If babies don't get the parasites from mom, you don't have to get them back out!
 If you have any questions about parasite control, feel free to give us a call.